ehlowr0ld/claude-mcp-think-tool/README.md

 ## Configuration

-To use this tool with Claude Desktop, add the following configuration to your MCP config file:
+Add this configuration to your MCP configuration file:

 ```json
 {